deniz-blue/discordjsx/docs/reference/elements.md

-# JSX Elements
+# Elements

-Here is a list of every JSX element discord-jsx-renderer supports.
+Here is a list of every JSX element `discord-jsx-renderer` supports.

 [[toc]]